Christinaw97/corryvreckan/src/modules/EventDisplay/README.md

 **Status**: Immature

 ### Description
-This module displays hitmaps of individual events after using the [FilterEvents] module.
+This module creates hitmaps of individual events.

+It should be noted that this is only useful for a small number of events.
+It is suggested to use this module only after filtering interesting events using the `FilterEvents` module.

 ### Parameters
 No parameters are used from the configuration file.